riot-ci/RIOT/MAINTAINING.md

 full review and gave your approval.
 This way the contributor and other maintainers are able to follow your thought process.

-Only assign yourself to PRs, you can however request reviews from other maintainers or contributors, either by mentioning them in a comment or selecting them in GitHub's review sidebar.
+Only assign yourself to PRs.
+You can however request reviews from other maintainers or contributors, either by mentioning them in a comment or selecting them in GitHub's review sidebar.